- J.D. Admissions

 Georgia Law has three academic journals: GA Law Review, GA Journal of Int’l & Comparative Law, and Journal of Intellectual Property Law.
 All transfer students are eligible to participate in the write-on competition for journal membership.
 Interested students should contact Gracie Waldrup in the Student Publications Office at email@example.com or (706) 542-7286 by May 1st.
 Student publications require a two year commitment, therefore, this will be the only opportunity to apply for membership.

 Students wishing to be a part of the Trial Advocacy Team can email Kellie Casey Monk for information on tryouts.
-Moot start tryouts begin at the end of August and mock tryouts begin in September.
+Moot court tryouts begin at the end of August and mock trial tryouts begin in September.
 An information meeting will take place the first week classes are in session.

 Admission Procedure Outline